Davis Projects for Peace

 For full information about the program and to read about past projects, visit the Davis Projects for Peace website.
 We highly recommend reading through the Davis web site in advance of submitting your application so that you are fully informed about the program and application guidelines.

 Note that student contact with the Davis UWC Scholars office is PROHIBITED.
-Alternatively, please email Stephanie Gross in Student Engagement.
+Alternatively, please email Walter Rodriguez in Student Engagement.